Master of Science in Mathematics

 An examination of topics in mathematical theory appropriate for secondary mathematics educators.
 Topics will be selected from geometry and topology, number theory, modern algebra, and library research in mathematics.
 This course may be repeated for credit as the topic changes.
 Prerequisite: Approval of department head.

 Special problems in mathematics.
 Work may be either theory or laboratory.
-May be repeated with approval of the department head for additional credit when fewer than four credits have been earned.
+May be repeated with approval of the department head for additional credit.
 Prerequisite: Approval of department head.

 Scheduled when the student's committee chair determines the student is ready to begin the thesis.
 No credit is earned until the student has enrolled in at least 6 credit hours of thesis and the thesis is certified as completed by the student's committee, at which time the student will be awarded 6 credit hours of thesis.
 Prerequisite: 18 hours of approved graduate credit toward the degree and consent of the student's committee.